Dariya Dil

-Dariya Dil (Hindi: दरिया दिल), translated as Generous Heart, is a 1988 Hindi-language Indian drama film directed by K. Ravi Shankar, starring Govinda, Kimi Katkar, Roshni and Raj Kiran. released on 8 January 1988 in India.
+Dariya Dil (translated as Generous Heart) is a 1988 Hindi-language Indian drama film directed by K. Ravi Shankar, starring Govinda, Kimi Katkar, Roshni and Raj Kiran. released on 8 January 1988 in India.

 Plot

 Chided by his family for being the absolute miser, wealthy industrialist Dhaniram loves his money as a mother loves a child.
 This does not auger well with his two sons, Ajay and Vijay.
 The two sons despise their father and find various ways to entrap him, but in vain.
 Dhaniram gets in the bad books of Income Tax Officer, D.O.
 Gogi, and as a result Gogi is arrested and imprisoned.
 His sister, Dolly and brother, Gulu both scheme a devious plot that will ensure the death of Dhaniram, and the control of his wealth will rest with them and Gogi.
 His third son Ravi makes everything correct.